bnb-chain/zkbnb/docs/protocol.md

 #### Revert blocks

 Revert blocks that were not verified before deadline determined by `EXPECT_VERIFICATION_IN` constant.
-The caller must be valid operator.

 ```js
 function revertBlocks(StoredBlockInfo[] memory _blocksToRevert) external
 ```